chipzx92/DataEngineeringI320/docs/presentations/dbt_intro/index.md

 ```

 We can use `dbt` to run individual files like this but the real power of dbt is in managing whole pipelines using references.

+IMPORTANT NOTE: **We do not need to end the SQL command in a dbt file with a semicolon.
+This will
+cause an error!**

 ### Transformations and references